ibelem/webmlmeet/README.md

 - Click "Advanced" button -> Click "Proceed to 127.0.0.1 (unsafe)"

 > On macOS if it says "Your connection is not private", click somewhere on the page and then blindly type `thisisunsafe` which will instantly bypass the warning.

-## License

-The License of oneWebMeet is Apache 2.0.